Shannon Rose Selden leads the firm’s Asset Management Litigation Practice and is a Co-Coordinator of the Firm’s Private Equity Group. Ms. Selden ...

 - Two private equity firms in investigations by the New York State Attorney General regarding the tax treatment of firms’ management fees.

 - A global financial institution in multiple state and federal regulatory proceedings arising from mortgage servicing and foreclosure issues, as well as securitization and underwriting practices.

 - A hedge fund advisor and its managing member on various matters, including potential litigation involving the purchase and sale of an ownership interest in the advisor.

-- Robert Jones, the Chief Risk Officer of Amaranth Advisors, a Greenwich, CT-based hedge fund, in a regulatory investigation by the Federal Energy Regulation Commission, as well as in his defense in a securities fraud action brought by the San Diego County Employee's Retirement Association (an investor in Amaranth), arising from Amaranth's loss of billions of dollars under management.
+- Robert Jones, formerly Chief Risk Officer of Amaranth Advisors, a Greenwich, CT-based hedge fund, in a regulatory investigation by the Federal Energy Regulation Commission, as well as in his defense in a securities fraud action brought by the San Diego County Employee's Retirement Association (an investor in Amaranth) in connection with Amaranth's loss of billions of dollars under management in September 2006.

 - Yale Law School, 2001, J.D.